Arkansas Highway 349

 Highway 349 (AR 349, Ark.
 349, and Hwy.
 349) is a designation for two state highways in Northeast Arkansas.
 One route of 4.45 mi begins at Highway 226 and runs north to Highway 18/Highway 91.
 A second route of 2.44 mi begins at Highway 230 and runs north to Highway 228.
 Both routes are maintained by the Arkansas Department of Transportation (ArDOT).

 Route description

 Highway 349 near Gilkerson, Arkansas looking north.

 Craighead County

 Highway 349 is a short connecting highway west of Jonesboro on Crowley's Ridge in Northeast Arkansas.
 Beginning at Highway 226, a four-lane divided road serving mostly Jonesboro-bound traffic, the highway runs east to a junction with Highway 226 Spur (AR 226S), when Highway 349 turns north along the Union Pacific Railway railroad tracks for approximately 1 mile (1.6 km).
 Passing through a residential area on the outskirts of Jonesboro, the route ends at a junction with Highway 18/Highway 91 at the campus of Westside Consolidated School District near Herman.

 Lawrence County

 Highway 349 begins at Highway 230 in southeastern Lawrence County.
-An rural connector route, the highway runs north and west to Highway 228 south of Sedgwick, where it terminates.
+A rural connector route, the highway runs north and west to Highway 228 south of Sedgwick, where it terminates.